ZixiLiang/VKTNet/README.md

 python main.py --dataset 2  --batch-size 32 --epochs 10000 --beta=0.7
 ```

-At the end of each epoch, the value of historical metrics is automatically saved in ```./result.txt``` to facilitate researchers in observing the model's convergence.
+At the end of each epoch, the training results is automatically saved in ```./result.txt``` to facilitate researchers in observing the model's convergence.

 ## Result